syncfusion-content/blazor-docs/blazor/scheduler/working-hours.md

+---
+layout: post
+title: Working Hours in Blazor Scheduler Component | Syncfusion
+description: Learn about Working Hours in Blazor Scheduler component of Syncfusion, and more details.
+platform: Blazor
+control: Scheduler
+documentation: ug
+---

 # Setting working days and hours

 The Scheduler can be customized on various aspects as well as it inherits almost all the calendar-specific features such as options,